SharifCoding/tdd-roman-numerals/README.md

 <b>Second Stage:</b> Tidied up test units for the constructor, and also support for numbers between 1 and 5.
 The function itself has been expanded to support number value up to 5, resulting in all passes for the test units.

 <b>Third Stage:</b> Refactor both the test units and the `RomanNumeralGenerator` function which include replacing multiple if statements for value between 1 to 3 with one if statement since these value only uses one character `I`.

+<b>Fourth Stage:</b> The function now supports number value up to 39, test units divided for easier reading.
+May need to refactor the core function which is getting unnecessarily large, looking into other conditions, specifically while and for loops.

 ### Further Reading
 For an in-depth description of [Roman Numerals](http://en.wikipedia.org/wiki/Roman_numerals)